27 great ways to enjoy a sea day on a cruise

 Cruise lines now also often have an app on board that you can download, where you can check the daily planner at any time.
 You may also be able to view a schedule from portals around different areas of your cruise ship.

-27 Things To Do on a Sea Day (and not be bored)
+27 Things To Do on a Sea Day on a Cruise Ship

 1. Sea days by the pool